Auferet

 Most AI roleplay apps do the simplest possible thing: they keep feeding the model the most recent messages and let the older ones scroll off.
 That works fine for a short scene and falls apart over a long campaign, which is exactly when you have the most invested.
 The story does not get worse because the writing got worse.
 It gets worse because the earlier chapters stopped being visible.

 A bigger context window helps, but it does not fix this.
 It just moves the wall further out.
-A model with a huge window still drops your early choices once you pass its limit, and along the way it spends attention re-reading thousands of words of old scenes to find the two facts that actually matter this turn.
+A model with a huge window still drops your early choices once you pass its limit, and along the way it spends attention re-reading thousands of words of old scenes to find the two facts that actually matter this turn, and research shows it often misses them: a model uses information buried in the middle of a long context far less reliably than what sits at either end, an effect known as lost in the middle.
 Size delays the problem.
 It does not solve it.

 The fix